t3kt/vjzual2/README.md

 ### Data Nodes and Selectors
 Data nodes are components which expose video, audio, and/or control data.
 By default, each module has a data node that exposes the module's outputs.
 The system scans for these nodes and maintains a centralized list of their locations and properties.

-Data Selectors are components which select data from data nodes, and include a UI with a drop down list of available nodes as well as previewing of the selected data.
+Data selectors are components which select data from data nodes, and include a UI with a drop down list of available nodes as well as previewing of the selected data.

-...
+Data nodes/selectors are the main routing mechanism through which modules communicate with each other (aside from hard-wired input/output connections).

+Example uses:
+* warping module selects a video stream from another module to use for distorting its input video stream
+* mixer module blends a video stream from another module with its input video stream
+* soloing/previewing a module means pointing the main output selector to that module's output node

 ## UI
 ...